-13. How has the GEF supported transformational changes?
-The eight cases selected for this study each illustrate a different context and approach where GEF support has been closely associated with a transformational change that helped address an environmental issue of global concern.
-This chapter will briefly describe the context and design of these cases, and outline the salient factors and mechanisms most closely associated with the transformational change, as they emerge from the evaluation reports.
+ow has the GEF supported transformational changes?
+The eight cases selected for this evaluation each illustrate a different context and approach where GEF support has been closely associated with a transformational change that helped address an environmental issue of global concern.
+This chapter will briefly describe the context and design of these cases and outline the salient factors and mechanisms most closely associated with the transformational change as they emerge from the evaluation reports.

-Lighting Africa (LA) - Promoting Market-based Solutions to Advance Energy Access
+2.1 Lighting Africa-Promoting Market-Based Solutions to Advance Energy Access

-- 14. About 600 million people in Africa have no access to grid electricity, a number expected to rise to about 700 million by 2030.
-These people rely on polluting and dangerous sources of lighting such as kerosene lamps, candles and battery-powered torches.
-Fuel-based lighting is generally of low quality and expensive, impeding learning and economic productivity. - 15.
+About 600 million people in Africa have no access to grid electricity, and this number is expected to rise to about 700 million by 2030.
+These people rely on polluting and dangerous sources of lighting such as kerosene lamps, candles, and battery-powered torches.
+Fuel-based lighting is generally of low quality and expensive, impeding learning and economic productivity.

 Given advances in technology and increased competition, portable modern lighting devices have become more affordable.
-This created an opportunity for people living in off-grid areas to replace kerosene lamps with higher quality, safer, and more affordable modern lighting products such as solar lamps.
+This created an opportunity for people living in off-grid areas to replace kerosene lamps with higher-quality, safer, and more affordable modern lighting products such as solar lamps.
 However, despite the benefits of solar lamps, the market was not developing as quickly as expected.
-To understand why the solar lamp market was not developing, the GEF and IFC/World Bank funded a market appraisal in 2007, and identified six barriers inhibiting market growth: - (a) Consumers did not trust the solar products available.
-Some solar lamps were already available in the market when the Lighting Africa program began, but many of these products were poorly made and did not work properly. - (b) Consumers did not know the benefits of solar lamps, how to use them, or where to buy them.
-Some consumers were unaware that solar lamps existed. - (c) Manufacturers/designers did not know consumer preferences for the design and function of a solar lamp. - (d) Supply chain entities did not know each other.
-Solar lamp manufacturers entering the market to serve lower income consumers in developing countries did not have an established distribution network, and were unsure how to identify reliable distributors.
+To understand why the solar lamp market was not developing, the GEF and the International Finance Corporation-World Bank funded a market appraisal in 2007 and identified six barriers inhibiting market growth:

+- Consumers did not trust the solar products available.
+Some solar lamps were already available in the market when the Lighting Africa program began, but many of these products were poorly made and did not work properly. - Consumers did not know the benefits of solar lamps, how to use them, or where to buy them.
+Some consumers were unaware that solar lamps existed. - Manufacturers and designers did not know consumer preferences for the design and function of a solar lamp. - Supply chain entities did not know each other.
+Solar lamp manufacturers entering the market to serve lower-income consumers in developing countries did not have an established distribution network and were unsure how to identify reliable distributors. - Lack of finance was a big problem.
+Designers and manufacturers, distributors and importers, and retailers needed financing to purchase and move products to the end users.
+Lower-income consumers needed microloans to help with the upfront cost of purchasing a solar lamp.